infomongo/infomongo.github.io/ux-design/workbench.md

 # Placeable Workbench

-<p class="meta">Interaction Design, Wireframes, Prototyping, UI Design, Frontend Development</p>
+<div class="meta">Interaction Design, Wireframes, Prototyping, UI Design, Frontend Development</div>

 I was the lead UX designer at Placeable when we built Workbench, starting in 2013.
 Development of the product was continuous, and I led the design efforts until I left the company in October of 2014.